GehDoc/vscode-textile-preview/CONTRIBUTING.md

 4. Open the folder in VS Code
 5. Open to the "Run and Debug" Window (Ctrl+Shift+D), and launch Tests or Extension.

+### While coding
+As this extension share its code base with VSCode Mardown Language Features, it is important to identify easily which parts have been changed.
+So, while coding, you should ensure to have comments around each modified source code block, either :
+* "Modified for textile",
+* "Disabled for textile",
+* "Keep for textile", when some code is removed from VSCode source tree, but should be kept for Texile,
+* or "Added for texile".

 ### Commit
-In order to keep the commit log understandable, please look at the commit history, to group files and write commit messages the same way.
+In order to keep the commit log understandable, you have to look first at the commit history to see how to group files and write commit messages the same way.

 ### Test
 Before submitting Pull Requests, make sure you have :